Documentation

 fail2ban Integration

 The security log is designed for fail2ban integration to automatically block attacking IPs at the firewall level.
-See Security Features for fail2ban configuration instructions.
+See the Security Guide for fail2ban configuration instructions.

 Malicious Login Attempts Dashboard